Normalized characters of symmetric groups and Boolean cumulants via Khovanov's Heisenberg category: Discussions

 \subsection{Combinatorial interpretation}

 We have proved Theorems~\ref{thm:main1} and \ref{thm:main3} by induction in terms of the size of permutations or the number of dots, but we do not rely on any concrete combinatorics.
 Nevertheless, the positivity of the coefficients strongly suggests the existence of underlying combinatorics.
+Since, in principle, we can inductively compute expansion coefficients, one might hope that we could derive recursive formulas for those coeffieicnts, which will be helpful for combinatorial interpretation.
+However, our induction bypasses diagrams that are neither normalized characters nor Boolean cumulants, which makes it hard to control the induction and get the recursive formulas.

-It would be interesting to give combinatorial proofs of Theorems~\ref{thm:main1} and \ref{thm:main3}.
+Nevertheless, it would be interesting to give combinatorial proofs of Theorems~\ref{thm:main1} and \ref{thm:main3}.
 Note that the coefficients of Kerov polynomials have a clear combinatorial interpretation~\cite{Feray2009,DolegaFeraySniady2010}.